ManarEng/ManarEng/README.md

 Hi!
-I'm Manar Allouch, a software developer student I'm currently learning, working on a lot of interesting projects.
+I'm Manar Allouch, a software engineer student Thanks for visiting my page.
-I'm also looking for an internship, so if you find this interesting, do not hesitate to contact me.

 THIS IS MY LINKEDIN PROFILE : www.linkedin.com/in/manar-allouch-627411254